anttikekki/post-glacial-rebound-map/map-data-processing/02_post-glacial-rebound-calculation-V1/README.md

 Read more abot the NKG2016LU model from presentation: [NKG2016LU, an improved postglacial land uplift model over the Nordic-Baltic region, 2016](https://www.lantmateriet.se/contentassets/58490c18f7b042e5aa4c38075c9d3af5/presentation-av-nkg2016lu.pdf) (pdf).

+**These scripts and land uplift calculations are an hobby project and can contain major errors and mismisinterpretations in the land uplift calculation logic or in the source map data processing!**

 ## Source data

 [01_download-nls-elevation-model-2m/](./../01_download-nls-elevation-model-2m/).